-RFAD a first time the
+READ a first time the day of , 20

-TE IS a mot and and day or ,

-READ a second time th ne day of , 20
+READ a second time the day of , 20

 READ a third time the day of , 20

-ADOPTED the da ay of , 20
+ADOPTED the day of , 20

 PRESIDING MEMBER CORPORATE OFFICER

 Delta Force Paintball: British Columbia INCLUDED IN PLAN: PAGE: DATE: All ALR boundary's and map over-ALR Maple Ridge: 128th Avenue All Measurement's are in Feet 29/01/2021 lays are correct and loaded directly Water Setbacks PID/Location: from the ALC data base.
 Site Overplan 18928 (25927) & 18929 (25801) KEY: Game Zones Base Camp Car Park Proven Water Course UnProven Water Course Shooting Range Leased Area Established Walking Access Property Lines BASE ALR Agricultural Land Reserve CAMP Additional Information: 30m Set backs for all water courses have been added.(proven and unproven) CAR PARK A QEP has be retained to prove the true water course (marked in yellow)location on the southern part of the property, Also to prove the marked Northern unproven (marked in pink).
 Water course has, No water course there for is not in need of the set backs.
 The QEP will also complete all relevant checks for WPDP.
 No trees will need to be removed in the Game zones or paths to enter them, All game props will be non permanent and able to be removed.